-Like some of his predecessors, Trump has vowed to move the American embassy to Jerusalem, a politically charged act that would anger Palestinians who want east Jerusalem as part of their sovereign territory.
+Trump, like some of his predecessors, has vowed to move the American embassy to Jerusalem, a politically charged act that would anger Palestinians who want east Jerusalem as part of their sovereign territory.
 The move would also distance the U.S. from most of the international community, including its closest allies in Western Europe and the Arab world.

 The president-elect said Friedman would "maintain the special relationship" between the U.S. and Israel.